School Zone and Campus Traffic Calming

-School zone and pedestrian safety is a top priority in school zones and on school campuses everywhere.
-With 13 percent of the 55 million school children walking or biking to school, reducing driver speed in school zones is more critical than ever.
-For drivers passing through school zones, it is especially important to be vigilant during both the morning and afternoon “carpool drive times.”
-According to AAA, the later drive times are particularly dangerous for child pedestrians.
-Over the past 10 years, nearly one-third of child pedestrian fatalities occurred between 3 and 7 p.m.
+Pedestrian safety is a top priority in school zones and on school campuses everywhere.
+With 20% of the 55 million school children walking or biking to school, reducing driver speed in school zones is more critical than ever.

 While there are many causes for traffic accidents, driver speed is cited as the root source of 33% of all traffic fatalities.